OSOV 2021 Speakers

 Jake is a part of Asterix Media, a collective of artists who aim to challenge dominant narratives and bring marginalized voices to the forefront of new media.
 With a focus on 2SLGBTQ+ experiences, we use filmmaking, performance art, and other creative avenues as a means of amplifying these stories, reaching audiences around the globe.
 Asterix Media is based in K’jipuktuk (Halifax).

-Lucie Rachel (she/her) is a lens-based artist working with still and moving image to explore themes of domesticity, gender and sexuality.
+Lucie Rachel (they/she) is a lens-based artist working with still and moving image to explore themes of domesticity, gender and sexuality.
 Since graduating from DJCAD in 2015 as one of the RSA New Contemporaries, she has directed award winning short films with the Scottish Documentary Institute, Glasgow Film and Channel 4 Random Acts.
 Her work has screened internationally at over 50 festivals including MoMA’s Doc Fortnight, Iris Prize, and #fivefilms4freedom selected by BFI and British Council.
 Lucie’s current work continues to focus on intimate subject matter through an interdisciplinary and collaborative approach, moving between artist film and documentary genres.

 Mariana Osuna (she/her) has always been inclined to tell stories.
 She started working as a radio host at a very young age, eventually moving to T.V and film while in university.